jmamma/MCL/README.md

 ### Configure the Core

 You need to set the correct display type.

-By default the display type is HD44780 16x2 LCD.
+As of 2.15 OLED display is enabled by default.

-To enable the OLED display edit OLED.h
+To enable the HD44780 16x2 display edit OLED.h
 ```
 ${install_dir}/MIDICtrl20_MegaCommand/avr/cores/megacommand/OLED.h

 Change
+define OLED_DISPLAY
+to
 //#define OLED_DISPLAY
-to
-#define OLED_DISPLAY

 ```